 - If you currently are making lease payments chances are they have an escalation clause in them and your lease payments will be going up over it's term, so it is possible that any adjustments in loan payments would be similar to what you would have had if you were to continue leasing.

 - Perhaps this one is the most important...in order for the Prime Rate to go up, the economy needs to be heating up, so one would hope that if the economy is doing a lot better then your business should also be doing better making you more able to handle rising payments.

 - Tenants - you can have tenants.
 SBA loans require that your business "owner occupy" at least 51% of an existing building or 60% of a building you would construct, but you can lease out the rest of the space, so your tenant(s) can help offset your costs - possibly dramatically.
-One caveat with this...the SBA does not allow you to use SBA guaranteed funds to build out space for a tenant, so keep that in mind if you are building.
+One caveat with this...the SBA does not allow you to use SBA guaranteed funds to "finish out" space for a tenant, so keep that in mind if you are building.